-The results of this financial year to date are a significant improvement on last year's financial year results which were 20% of decisions upheld (excluding mediated outcomes) or around 50% (including mediated outcomes).
+The results of this financial year (2022 - 2023) are a significant improvement on the results of the previous financial year which were 20% of decisions upheld (excluding mediated outcomes) or around 50% (including mediated outcomes).
 The typical percentage of decisions upheld (excluding mediated outcomes) across similar Council's is around 58% or 50% for all decisions.

-Last year's result was particularly low and in part was affected by there being a lower than usual number of overall VCAT applications, a trend that is continuing this year.
+The results of the previous financial year were particularly low.
+This was in part affected by there being a lower than usual number of overall VCAT applications, a trend that continued into 2022 - 2023.

-An improvement in results this financial year to date is in part accounted for by improvements to VCAT procedures that the team have been implementing.
+An improvement in results this financial year is in part accounted for by improvements to VCAT procedures that the team have been implementing.
 In addition, VCAT have increased the number of matters that can go to a compulsory conference, which is increasing the number of mediated outcomes reached.